octaform/octaform/README.md

 ## Validation Schema

-Schema is composed by an object
+Schema is composed by an object see below

 ```js
 const Schema = {